hnbeck/NikosophyWeb/content/en/post/SystemCreation.en.md

 It's not a long time ago when I meet **Prolog**.
 Suddenly, calculation or algorithms were pushed to back stage, the logical structure of data - or better what is known and what is to be find out - now was prominent on stage.
 System now seems to be the network of logical statements.
 In addition, the development of the knowlegde was in focus.

+The basic aspects are

+-  data, their organisation and access
+-  computation as application of rules
+-  message sending

+### One Question, more Precise

+What are the characteristics of a system ? the answer will be tried by changing the questions what forms a system?
+What are the influences of history (versions before), components (libraries) and thinking model?

+### Bsic parts of a system

+Basic parts of a system are
+-  !(S, S\*) Structure change - What are structures for data, message sending computation systems
+- +(S, F) Effect triggering
++ >(F, S, S\*) Effects changing structure